 Protect Your Eyes from UV Radiation

-Harmful ultraviolet (UV) radiation from the sun can increase your risk of damaging your eyes.
-Long-term exposure can lead to modifying the proteins in your lenses, leading to cataracts, macular degeneration, or other types of eye issues.
-As a result, your eyes may worsen and lead to blurry vision and more severe eyesight loss.
+Harmful ultraviolet (UV) radiation from the sun can increase the risk of damaging your eyes.
+Long-term exposure can modify the proteins in your lenses, leading to cataracts, macular degeneration, or other eye issues.
+As a result, your eyes may worsen, leading to blurry vision and more severe eyesight loss.

-It’s crucial to wear quality sunglasses and shade your eyes with hats when you spend time outdoors to protect your eyes from UV rays’ harmful effects.
+It’s crucial to wear quality sunglasses and shade your eyes with hats when you spend time outdoors to protect your eyes from the harmful effects of UV rays.

 Having the Right Prescription